fluid-project/infusion-docs/src/documents/InfusionEventSystem.md

 The Fluid event system is operated by instances of an *event firer* which are created by a call to `fluid.event.makeEventFirer()`.
 It is recommended that users don't construct event firers by hand but instead rely on the framework's facilities for automatically constructing these given event blocks in [component options](ComponentConfigurationOptions.md).
-The signature of `fluid.event.makeEventFirer` is not stable and will be revised in the 2.0 release of Infusion:
+The signature of `fluid.event.makeEventFirer` is not a stable API:

 ```javascript
 var myFirer = fluid.makeEventFirer(options);